qtje/qtjev2/media/help/structure.md

 # Comic Structure

+This document provides a technically-themed description of the structure of qtjev2 as it compares to conventional web comics.

 ## Conventional Web comics

 A conventional web comic has a familiar structure: it consists of a sequence of pages each of which provides a link to the previous page and the next page.
 Often there will also be links to the first and last pages of the comic.
 It's fairly straightforward to represent a conventional web comic as a doubly-linked list, but it's also possible to represent it as a graph with a specific set of constraints.